 Jason ‘Dizzy’ Gillespie was the first Aboriginal man to play cricket for Australia and is still the only Aboriginal man to play Test cricket for Australia.
 In 71 Tests, the Kamilaroi man took 259 wickets at an average of 26.13, and bowled as part of one of cricket’s premier attacks.
 Famous for his long, flowing curly hair and for scoring an unbeaten 201 against Bangladesh, Dizzy has since become a sought-after and successful coach at the elite level.

 At his best, Wiradjuri man Dan Christian was one of the premier all-rounders in Australian and world cricket.
 A prodigious short-form player who has represented Australia’s ODI and T20 team, Christian came within a whisker of making his Test debut, when selected in Australia’s squad for the Boxing Day Test in 2011.
 Months later he took 5/31, including a hat-trick, in an ODI against Sri Lanka.
-The now 34-year-old has played all over the world, including the prestigious Indian Premier League Twenty20, and this year captained Nottinghamshire to the County T20 win.
+The now 37-year-old has played all over the world, including the prestigious Indian Premier League Twenty20, and in 2017 captained Nottinghamshire to the County T20 win.

 Johnny Mullagh was a star all-rounder in the pioneering days of Aboriginal and Torres Strait Islander cricket.
 He top-scored for the Aboriginal XI in the match against the Melbourne Cricket Club on Boxing Day in 1866 and took two wickets in an eye-catching display.
 He then went with the Aboriginal side on the six-month, 47-match tour of England in 1868 and was reported to have finished the trip with 245 wickets and almost 1700 runs.